-The Department Chair will review the faculty member's performance with him or her, emphasizing teaching and learning, and discussing plans for research/creative works and service to the College community.
+The Department Chair will meet with the faculty member during his or her second semester at the College to discuss their performance with an emphasis on teaching and learning, plans for research/creative works, and service to the College community.
 This review follows earlier and regular conversations between the two throughout the first year.